-Best Android Phones under $500: Google, OnePlus, Motorola, TCL, Samsung & More
+Best Android Phones under $500 in February 2021: Google, OnePlus, Motorola, TCL, Samsung & More

 During the early days and subsequent maturing days of Android, you’d have to fork up several hundred dollars for a flagship smartphone, one that could guarantee a great experience.
 This panorama was, however, disrupted in recent years.
 Now, you have a lot of options to consider without needing to fork up obscene amounts of money towards a smartphone.
 We’ve seen a lot of exciting flagship smartphones this year: from foldable options like the Galaxy Z Fold 2 to more conventional devices like the OnePlus 8T.
 With so many options in the high-end space, it can be hard to see the vast amount of options you have just one tier below flagships, and how little you lose by going for those options instead of fully-fledged flagships.
 You can even get 5G connectivity for that price!
 So let’s see some of the best cheap phones under $500.